Ultimate Guide to Puerto Rican Festivals and Holidays

 La Navidad Festivities

-Puerto Ricans don’t just celebrate Christmas; they turn it into a grand festival starting right after Thanksgiving and lasting until mid-January.
+Puerto Ricans don’t just Christmas; they turn it into a grand festival starting right after Thanksgiving and lasting until mid-January.
 The festivities peak with the Fiestas de la Calle San Sebastián, or “la SanSe.”
 During this time, expect parrandas navideñas, Puerto Rico’s version of Christmas caroling.
-Groups surprise homes with lively using instruments like panderos, maracas, and cuatros, encouraging everyone to join in and move the party to the next house.
+Groups surprise homes with lively music using instruments like panderos, maracas, and cuatros, encouraging everyone to join in and move the party to the next house.

 ActivityDescription